 Speaking of playing roles, I have not been able to shake the idea that Rick’s team is being targeted.
 That their weaknesses are being used against them.
 In the first episode after the break, Rick confesses in a recording that the bad people of the world are targeting people for their weaknesses.
-I can’t help wonder if this gem of information was harvested by the inhabitants of the safe zone to create a plan against the group.
-Is it a coincidence that Jessie came to cut Rick’s hair and their seems to be this major connection.
+I can’t help but wonder if this gem of information was harvested by the inhabitants of the safe zone to create a plan for the group.
+Is it a coincidence that Jessie came to cut Rick’s hair and there seems to be this major chemistry.
 I mean at one point she begged Rick to let her kids play with Carl.
 And she just seems to be everywhere.
 Or maybe that’s more of my paranoia?

 But to further my point, I think Aaron’s new interest in Darryl is a clear example of what I’m trying to say.
 All of a sudden, Aaron is really interested in appeasing Darryl, someone who shuts everyone out.
 What a lovely coincidence that Aaron, a man that is not too crafty with mechanics, from what he says, has a room full of tools, parts, and a motorcycle.
 What are the chances that Darryl is really interested in bikes?
 Aaron gets him to go to the party that everyone was attending.
 But Aaron didn’t attend, in order to stay home with Eric.
 What a coincidence that Aaron would be standing on his porch as Darryl leaves the party, just in time to invite him to dinner.

 Then there’s Rick who is slowly becoming comfortable being Sheriff, something he once was.
-Is this another plot to get these people comfortable before blind siding them?
+Is this another plot to get these people comfortable before blindsiding them?

 You see what I mean?